History of the England national football team: Venables: Euro 1996: Football comes home

 Venables oversaw a much improved performance at the UEFA Euro 1996.
-As the hosts, England qualified automatically, leaving Venables only friendly matches in which to test out potential new players after the World Cup qualifying disaster.
-In a tournament that marked the 30th anniversary of the 1966 World Cup victory, Venables deployed emerging younger stars such as Steve McManaman, Darren Anderton and Gary Neville alongside established players from previous campaigns, including Gascoigne, Platt, Stuart Pearce and Tony Adams.
+As the hosts, England qualified automatically in a tournament that marked the 30th anniversary of the 1966 World Cup victory.
 England played all their matches at Wembley, and qualified from the first round as group winners.
-They recorded famous victories over Scotland – 2–0 featuring a crucial David Seaman penalty save and a brilliant Gascoigne goal – and against the Netherlands by 4–1, before winning a penalty shoot-out for the first time in the quarter-finals against Spain.
-However, England then lost a semi-final on penalties to Germany again after drawing 1–1, with Gareth Southgate missing the decisive penalty in sudden-death when his penalty was saved by Andreas Köpke.
+They recorded a famous 2–0 victory over Scotland, featuring a crucial David Seaman penalty save and an iconic Gascoigne goal.
+The Three Lions also recorded a 4–1 win against the Netherlands.

+In the quarter-finals, they won a penalty shoot-out for the first time in a match against Spain.
+England then lost a semi-final on penalties to Germany after drawing 1–1, with Gareth Southgate missing the decisive penalty in sudden-death when his penalty was saved by Andreas Köpke.
 Alan Shearer, who had taken over from Lineker as England's core centre-forward, was the tournament's top scorer with five goals.

-Due to tension between himself and the FA over the extension of his contract after the tournament, Venables announced in January 1996 that he would step down after the European Championships The Times & The Sunday Times, although it became widely and inaccurately reported that Venables was told by the FA he would not be employed further.
-This was because of ongoing worries about his business interests.
+Due to tension between himself and the FA over the extension of his contract after the tournament, Venables announced in January 1996 that he would step down after the European Championship due to his focus on pending court cases.